programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	}
 	loader.load( 'models/aibom.glb', onLoadAibom, undefined, function ( error ) {console.error( error );} );
 ```
 Save and reload and you should see a model.
+You will notice that we did not have to add aibomM to the scene and this is because we added it to the jars group, which has already been added to the scene.

 To avoid repetitive code we will define a function createModel(), and have the onLoadAibom() function run this function when it loads the model.
 The function will take 5 arguments: the model filename, the x position, the z position, the model colour and the matching gallery as these vary with the different models.
 It may seem confusing to have to have two different functions and it is not essential to understand the following, but it may help if you are trying to write your own code.
 The loader.load method does not expect the function (i.e. onLoadAibom) called after loading to return anything.
 You will note there is no ```return(x)``` in the onLoadAibom function.
 So we have to pass our loaded model to a pre-declared variable (i.e. aibomM).
 However, we want to have 6 different models, and use different colours, planes and positions for them and giving callback functions like 'onLoadAibom' arguments is a bit tricky.
 So one solution is the use of two different functions, with one function 'createModel' able to take arguments and return a model and the other function is 'onLoadAibom'.